Identifying your key stakeholder groups

 Applying group permissions

-Our Configuration Specialists work with you to create specific groups and roles for each digital workplace.
+Our experts work with you to create specific groups and roles for each digital workplace.
 This is managed within the Membership section of the Control Panel.
 Specific groups and roles can also be applied to any solution.
 Once the default groups have been set up in your digital workplace, permissions (e.g. access rights) can be applied to any location, solution, or content within the digital workplace.

 Permissions can also be set for a specific member or group within your digital workplace.
 Levels of access include: